 Tighten the laces uniformly, starting at the bottom going upward.
 Finally, fasten the straps and work the top buckle and you’re done.
 If you have wide feet, loosening the laces around the toe helps a tad.

 If you haven’t bought a good pair of beginner rollerblades and wish to get into inline skating, learn how to pick good ones.
 I prefer hard boots because they’re more supportive, but soft boot inline skates are also good.
 Then learn how put them on correctly.

 Oh, and there are differences between rollerblading and roller skating.
 I’d encourage you to learn the differences between these two skating styles.

-- How to Roll Backwards on Inline Skates
+How to Put on Inline Skates Video Tutorial

 I can’t seem to emphasize this enough, but gearing up is the single most important part of safe rollerblading.
 Yea, I know, you don’t want to feel funny or stupid or whatever other uncomfortable feeling you keep imagining.

 But do you think anyone ever worries about what people think when they’re (the injured skater) nursing nasty fractures at the hospital?
 Me neither.